 Resist the urge to add salt when you sauté mushrooms.
 Salt pulls out the mushroom’s natural moisture, preventing them from browning.
-Instead, season the mushrooms once they’ve browned & developed good color.
+Instead, season the mushrooms once they’ve browned and developed good color.

 Reconstitute dried porcini mushrooms.
-Simply combine vegetable broth & dried porcini mushrooms in a small saucepan & simmer for about 10 minutes.
+Simply combine vegetable broth and dried porcini mushrooms in a small saucepan and simmer for about 10 minutes.
 Why? ⇢ This step is a total flavor booster!
-The warm broth softens the dried mushrooms, awakening their natural flavor & making them easy to chop up & add to wild mushroom ragu sauce.
+The warm broth softens the dried mushrooms, awakening their natural flavor and making them easy to chop up and add to wild mushroom ragu sauce.
 Plus, as the mushrooms reconstitute, they infuse a rich umami flavor into the broth, which is later used to build the mushroom ragu pasta.

 Cook the aromatics.
-Once the fresh mushrooms are browned, use the same pot to cook onions until softened & fragrant.
-From there, add the chopped reconstituted porcini mushrooms, garlic, & fresh thyme.
-Why? ⇢ Cooking the aromatics releases their flavor & builds a strong foundation for the wild mushroom ragu sauce.
-Taking 10 minutes to get everything nice & browned creates richer flavor in the final dish.
+Once the fresh mushrooms are browned, use the same pot to cook onions until softened and fragrant.
+From there, add the chopped reconstituted porcini mushrooms, garlic, and fresh thyme.
+Why? ⇢ Cooking the aromatics releases their flavor and builds a strong foundation for the wild mushroom ragu sauce.
+Taking 10 minutes to get everything nice and browned creates richer flavor in the final dish.

-Build & simmer the mushroom ragu sauce.
-Build the ragu by stirring in the porcini-infused stock & grated parmesan cheese.
+Build and simmer the mushroom ragu sauce.
+Build the ragu by stirring in the porcini-infused stock and grated parmesan cheese.
 Simmer until the ragu starts to thicken slightly.
-Finish by stirring in the heavy cream & browned mushrooms, then taste & add more salt or pepper as desired.
+Finish by stirring in the heavy cream and browned mushrooms, then taste and add more salt or pepper as desired.

-Easy Recipe Variations – Vegetarian &/or Vegan Mushroom Ragu:
+Easy Recipe Variations – Vegetarian and/or Vegan Mushroom Ragu:

 For a vegetarian mushroom ragu: Simply omit the parmesan or use your favorite rennet-free cheese in its place.

-For a vegan mushroom ragu: Swap the parmesan with your favorite non-dairy alternative & omit the heavy cream or use your favorite non-dairy substitute in its place.
+For a vegan mushroom ragu: Swap the parmesan with your favorite non-dairy alternative and omit the heavy cream or use your favorite non-dairy substitute in its place.